 Out of the box, the TAZ 3D printer is already calibrated for printing.
 However, the GLCD does allow tuning of the more advanced configuration settings.
-We highly suggest you not modify the configuration settings unless you are certain it is necessary.
+It is highly suggested to not modify the configuration settings unless you are certain it is needed.

-To find the configuration settings, navigate to the main menu and then Configuration (Figure 3.4, page 104).
+To find the configuration settings, navigate to the main menu and then Configuration (fig. 3.4, page 102).
 In the configuration settings you will find temperature and motion settings.
-Among others, these settings include default temperature settings and axis steps per millimeter.
+These settings include default temperature settings, axis steps per mm, and more.

 The Store Memory and Load Memory functions will store and load the changes you make using the GLCD Controller.
 You must use the Store Memory function to save the adjusted settings when the printer is powered down.
 The stored settings will then automatically load when the printer is repowered.
-If you ever need to revert to the factory settings navigate to Configuration -> Restore Failsafe.
-Clicking Restore Failsafe will set all configuration settings back to the original factory settings in the firmware.
+If you ever need to revert back to the factory settings navigate to Configuration -> Restore Failsafe.
+Clicking Restore Failsafe with set all configuration settings back to the original factory settings in the firmware.